 In the agriculture sector, neonics are marketed as a way to protect crops from harmful insects.
 But studies show that these pesticides are also likely to harm “non-target organisms” like native bees, which are responsible for pollinating one third of the world’s crops and 90 per cent of all wild plants.
 Neonics are one of the largest threats to colony size and health in Canada.
 Research suggests neonics have played a role in mass bee die-offs, and that the pesticides harm bees’ metabolic, immune, and reproductive functions, and negatively affect bees’ foraging and homing behaviour.

-To help protect pollinators from neonics, in early July 2016, Ecojustice lawyers filed a lawsuit on behalf of Wilderness Committee, Ontario Nature, David Suzuki Foundation and Friends of the Earth that argues that the way Canada currently regulates harmful neonic pesticides, like Thiamethoxam, is not only sub-standard — it is unlawful.
-We are asking the court to rule that the PMRA’s “approve first, study the science later” approach is unlawful and that the practice of granting approvals without science cannot continue.
+Concern over the PMRA’s lax oversight led Ecojustice to file a lawsuit on behalf of Wilderness Committee, Ontario Nature, David Suzuki Foundation and Friends of the Earth.
+We asked the court to rule on the issue that the PMRA’s “approve first, study the science later” approach is unlawful and that the practice of granting approvals without science should not continue.

 The Pest Control Products Act already has requirements that protect the environment.
-We want those met going forward – for neonicotinoids and every other pesticide.
+Ecojustice continues to want the PMRA to follow the law: for neonicotinoids and every other pesticide.
 No pesticide should be used in Canada unless and until it meets the Act’s registration standards for protection of human health and the environment.